DTJF/libpruio/src/doc/_1_features.md

   enabled after the constructor call (ie. AdcSet::REVISION or PwmssSet::IDVER have values of `0` (zero) if wakeup failed).

-libpruio stores a complete set of configuration data for active subsystems and restores their state by the destructor when finished.
+\Proj stores a complete set of configuration data for active subsystems and restores their state by the destructor when finished.
 Active subsystems can get enabled or disabled at run-time.
 Each call to function PruIo::config() can change a subsystem state.